Estimation of a Multiplicative Correlation Structure in the Large Dimensional Case: Introduction

-We consider the Kronecker product model in the setting where the matrix dimension $n$ is large, i.e., increases with the sample size $T$.
-We allow the number of lower dimensional matrices of a Kronecker product to increase with $n$ according to the prime factorization of $n.$ In this setting, the model effectively imposes sparsity on the covariance/correlation matrix, since the number of parameters in a Kronecker product covariance/correlation matrix grows \textit{logarithmically} with $n$.
-In fact we show that the logarithm of a Kronecker product covariance/correlation matrix has many zero elements, so that sparsity is explicitly placed inside the logarithm of the covariance/correlation matrix.
-We do not impose a multi-array structure on the data a priori and our methods are applicable in cases where this structure is not present.
+We study the Kronecker product model in the large dimensional case.
+Since $n$ tends to infinity in the joint asymptotics, there are two main cases: (1) $n_{j}\rightarrow\infty$ for $j=1,\ldots,v$ and $v$ is fixed; (2) $\{n_{j}\}_{j=1}^{v}$ are all fixed and $v\rightarrow\infty.$ We shall study case (2) in detail because of its dimensionality reduction property.
+In this case, the number of parameters of a Kronecker product model grows \textit{logarithmically} with $n$.
+In particular, we show that a Kronecker product model {induces a type of sparsity} on the covariance or correlation matrix: The logarithm of a Kronecker product model has many zero elements, so that sparsity is explicitly imposed on the logarithm of the covariance or correlation matrix - we call this \textit{log sparsity}.